Chinese county restricts travel as Beijing races to contain virus

 Eleven markets have been shuttered, thousands of food and beverage businesses disinfected, and schools closed again in the city.

-Around 30 residential compounds are under lockdown.
-But officials said Thursday that the travel restrictions did not mean they were going to force the whole city to stay home.

-Hundreds of thousands of people have been tested for the virus so far but a shortage of expensive machines has led to delays in processing swabs.

-China also reported four imported cases on Thursday as Chinese nationals returned from abroad.
+China also reported four imported cases on Thursday among nationals returned from abroad.

-Until the Beijing cluster emerged last week, imported cases had accounted for the majority of infections in the country for several months.